-- Excavation, grading, sampling and handling of Site soils. - Acceptability of soil/fill from off-site sources for backfill or sub-grade fill. - Erosion and dust control measures. - Fencing and other access controls. - Health and safety procedures for subsurface construction work and the protection of the surrounding community. - Acceptability and placement of final cover. - Deed restrictions. - BCP responsibilities.
+- Excavation, grading, sampling and handling of Site soils. - Acceptability of soil/fill from off-site sources for backfill or sub-grade fill. - Erosion and dust control measures. - Fencing and other access controls. - Health and safety procedures for subsurface construction work and the protection of the surrounding community. - Acceptability and placement of final cover. - Property Use Limitations/Environmental Easement.